Conyx01/generative-ai-for-beginners/03-using-generative-ai-responsibly/README.md

 - Providing instructions on how to find illegal content or commit illegal acts.
 - Displaying sexually explicit content.

-For our startup, we want to make sure we have the right tools and strategies in place to prevent this type of content from being seen by students.

 ### Lack of Fairness